-- Keep veggie scraps or bones in the freezer for a future broth.
+- Keep veggie scraps in the freezer for a future broth.

-- Portion out batch meals in the freezer, like chill or soup.
-Store your full stashers horizontally to save space.
-Pro tip: Write the date on the bag with a ball-point pen or dry erase marker-- it wipes off with a damp cloth!
+- Portion out freezer meals, like chill or soup.
+Store your full Stashers horizontally to save space.
+Pro tip: Write the date on the bag with a ball-point pen or dry erase marker — it wipes off with a damp cloth!